-Over the years, Kenya has been exposed to a variety of disasters such as droughts, fires, floods, HIV/AIDS, industrial accidents and terrorism, among others.
-Kenya, like many other countries in Africa and elsewhere in the world has experienced an increase in the frequency of disasters over the past two decades.
+Over the years, Kenya has been exposed to a variety of disasters such as, fires, droughts, floods, landslides, HIV/AIDS, human conflicts, drug abuse, traffic accidents, oil spill, industrial accidents and terrorism, among others.
+Kenya, like many other countries in Africa and elsewhere in the world has experienced an increase in the diversity, intensity and frequency of occurrence of disasters over the past two decades, with many emerging disasters, such as corruption.
 In many cases these have resulted in an increase in the number of people affected and property damaged leading to rising economic losses.